Unemployment insurance in Japan: Requirements

 Workers enrolling in unemployment insurance must be working at least 20 hours per week, and to expect to be employed for at least 31 days.
 Employees who are dispatched to Japan from overseas and who already have coverage in a similar scheme are not required to enroll in Japanese unemployment insurance.

 The Ministry of Health, Labour and Welfare of Japan in 2017 plans to cover workers with combined 20 or more hours at different firms in the unemployment insurance.
 This is due to an increasing trend of irregular employment in labour force since the 1990s.
 Recent years, the irregular unemployment rate has reached a 35% to 40%, almost doubling the percentage in 1990.
 This is due to the rising of part-time workers, as well as seniors rehired after retirement.
 The irregularity thus makes many people work for multiple companies.
 However, the social welfare coverage for those people are much lower than the full-time regular employees, including health care, pensions and unemployment insurance.
 With that being said, there is a growing population, with an estimation of 300,000 people not protected by the unemployment insurance but are in an unstable employment conditions.
 To improve the living standards of those working multiple jobs, and sustain the economy, the Ministry of Health, Labour and Welfare is going to propose it to the Diet for further discussion.

 Procedures

 On leaving a job, employees are supposed to be given a "Rishoku-hyo" document showing their ID number (the same number is supposed to be used by later employers), employment periods, and pay (which contributions are linked to).
 The reason for leaving is also documented separately.

 Premiums

 Premiums are calculated as a certain percentage of each worker's total wage.
-Under the latest revision in April 2016, the insurance premium rate is 1.10% (the employer paying 0.7% and the worker paying 0.4%) with the exception of a few kinds of jobs.
+In April 2023, the insurance premium rate was revised to 1.55% (the employer paying 0.95% and the worker paying 0.6%) with the exception of a few kinds of jobs.
+In April 2025, the rate was again revised to 1.45% (the employer paying 0.9% and the worker paying 0.55%).